 What Else Is At The Park?

-There are lockers you can rent for 100 pesos a day, as well as bathrooms and changing rooms and showers.
+There are lockers you can rent for 100 pesos a day, as well as bathrooms, changing rooms, and showers.
 You can find places for food and drinks in a few spots around the park.
 The prices aren't too bad, but most restaurants are serving the same thing, so the food can get repetitive if you're staying for several meals.
 Here's a peek at the restaurants available at the park.

 The whole area is pretty large, so expect to do a bit of walking to trek between all the things to do at the park.
-There are some less visited caves that are tucked way up above the most popular pools so leave room for lots of exploring.
-There are moto-taxis you can catch a ride on to cut down on some of the walking if you'd like to go that route: they are 80 pesos per person, with a max of three people per mototaxi.
+Some less visited caves are tucked way up above the most popular pools so leave time for lots of exploring.
+There are moto-taxis you can catch a ride on to cut down on some of the walking if you'd like to go that route: they are 80 pesos per person, with a max of three people per moto-taxi.

 Can I Get A Map?